Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 Same principle as MPC, but perform a linearization of the system around the current state at each time step, then perform linear optimal control (general MPC might just do a nonlinear optimization), i.e. with direct transcription or direct shooting.
 The reason for this is that convex optimization can give you guarantees of optimality and feasibility that non-convex optimization cannot.

-This is also very similar to Local LQR, except we don't restrict ourselves to an LQR cost and optimization, so Linear MPC can still solve optimizations with other linear constraints.
+This is also very similar to Local LQR, except we don't restrict ourselves to an LQR cost and optimization, so Linear MPC can still solve optimizations with other linear constraints (i.e. control input limits).

-The downside to Linear MPC compared to Local LQR is
+The downside to Linear MPC compared to Local LQR is computation -- if your cost is quadratic, you must solve a generic QP instead of an LQR problem (which has an analytical soln.).

 You can, in fact combine Local LQR and Linear MPC, using LQR if you know you are far from the linear constraints, and switching to MPC otherwise.
 Local LQR is more computationally efficient, and Local LQR is more tractable for analysis (i.e. SOS optimization for verifying regions of attraction).